-On May 22, 2014, the Company completed a private placement of \$150 million aggregate principal amount of Senior Unsecured Notes.
-The Senior Unsecured Notes bear interest at 5.625% per annum, payable semi-annually on May 25 and November 25 of each year, and mature on May 25, 2021.
+On February 11, 2020, the Company completed a private placement of \$125 million aggregate principal amount of Senior Unsecured Notes.
+The Senior Unsecured Notes bear interest at 8.75% per annum, payable semi-annually on February 11 and August 11 of each year, and mature on February 11, 2025.

-The Company may redeem the Senior Unsecured Notes, in whole or in part, at the following redemption prices, in each case plus accrued and unpaid interest, if any, to the applicable redemption date, if redeemed during the twelve month period beginning on May 25 of each of the following years: 2019 - 101.406%; and 2020 and thereafter - 100.000%.
-If the Company undergoes certain changes of control, each holder of the Senior Unsecured Notes has the right to require the Company to offer to repurchase the Senior Unsecured Notes from such holders at a purchase price equal to 101% of the aggregate principal amount of the Senior Unsecured Notes so repurchased plus accrued and unpaid interest to, but not including, the date of repurchase.
+If the Company undergoes certain changes of control, each holder of the Senior Unsecured Notes has the right to require the Company to offer to repurchase the Senior Unsecured Notes from such holders at a purchase price equal to 101% of the aggregate principal amount of the Senior Unsecured

+Notes so repurchased plus accrued and unpaid interest to, but not including, the date of repurchase.